hermeznetwork/hermez-docs/mkdocs/docs/index.md

 ### The PoE Smart Contract

-The underlying protocol in Hermez 2.0 ensures that the state transitions are correct by employing a validity proof.
+The underlying protocol in zkEVM ensures that the state transitions are correct by employing a validity proof.
 To ensure that a set of pre-determined rules have been followed for allowing transitioning of the state, a smart contract is employed.
 The verification of the validity proofs by a smart contract checks if each transition is done correctly.
 This is achieved by using zk-SNARK circuits.
-Such a mechanism entails two processes: batching of transactions and validation of the batched transactions.
-Hermez 2.0 uses two types of participants to carry out these processes: Sequencers and Aggregators.
+Such a mechanism entails two processes: batching of transactions and validation of the batched transactions. zkEVM uses two types of participants to carry out these processes: Sequencers and Aggregators.
 Under this two-layer model:

 - Sequencers propose transaction batches to the network, i.e. they roll-up the transaction requests to batches and add them to the PoE smart contract.